highchair/artinruins-com/_property/broadway-dean-garages.md

 thumbnail: broadway-garage-jh-2018-08-01.jpg

 images:
-  - url: broadway-garage-goog-2007-10.jpg
+  - url: 1914-November-Projo-Ad-Archives.jpg
-    caption: 'Google Streetview from 2007'
     alt: 'An interesting reconstruction of an older, symmetrical building.
 It is now asymetric and angular, with a recessed storefront and second floor recessed porch.
 The exterior is covered in orangey-tan laminate with the second floor covered in wood-look boards laid on a horizontal pattern'
+  - url: broadway-garage-goog-2007-10.jpg
+    caption: 'Google Streetview from 2007'
   - url: broadway-garage-jh-2011-02-01.jpg
   - url: broadway-garage-jh-2011-02-02.jpg
   - url: broadway-garage-jh-2011-02-03.jpg